We Are Not Done Yet

 Boys: Rejecting “man up” is wisdom.
 Research shows boys who admit fear have better mental health.
 Swap “I’m fine” for “I’m figuring it out.

 Governments chould Revolutionize Domestic Labor By: 1.
-Radical Tax Reform – 30% income tax reduction for couples who prove equal division of household labor (via time-tracking audits) 2.
-Universal Care Infrastructure – Free high-quality childcare, eldercare, and meal services funded by corporate gender pay gap fines 3.
-Mandatory Domestic Leave – 20 paid days/year for all workers to handle household responsibilities, with bonuses for men who take full leave 4.
-4-Day Work Week – Legally mandated to free up time for domestic labor, with salary protection 5.
+Radical Tax Reform – 30% income tax reduction for couples who prove equal division of household labor 2.
+Universal Care Infrastructure – Free high-quality childcare, eldercare, and meal services.
+3. Mandatory Domestic Leave – 20 paid days/year for all workers to handle household responsibilities.
+4. 4-Day Work Week – Legally mandated to free up time for domestic labor, with salary protection 5.
 Corporate Accountability – Companies required to report domestic labor statistics and meet equality benchmarks

 But the argument doesn’t actually need to be economic.
 The argument is this: half of humanity has been systematically undervalued, underpaid, made unsafe, and made quiet for the entire duration of recorded history.
 The other half has been systematically told that to show emotion, to ask for help, to admit fear or grief or longing, is to fail at being human.
 Both halves are living smaller lives than they could be living.
 Both halves are propping up a system that serves neither of them as well as it serves the people who designed it and profit from keeping it in place.